mitMathe/SCA-MCNN/README.md

 # Datasets
 The source code is prepared for four datasets: AES_HD, AES_HD_MM, AES_RD, ASCAD.

+You can download all datasets via ???.

-The datasets are included to our repository folder (SCA_DATA).
+We leave the empty folder for datasets in this repository (SCA_DATA).

 # Code
 Our code has been performed the environment: Tensorflow Version 1.15 and Keras Version 2.1.6.